swagger-api/swagger-inflector/README.md

 # configure the default model package for model discovery
 modelPackage: io.swagger.sample.models

-# the path to the swagger definition
+# the path to the swagger definition (Note! this can be overridden with -DswaggerUrl as a system property
 swaggerUrl: swagger.yaml

 # specific mappings for models, used to locate models in the `#/definitions/${model}`